leblancfg/leblancfg.github.io/content/intensity-pad.md

 once the right measurement exists.
 That bar is higher, and it's the only one I care about.

 I'm proud of that work as well.
 As someone used to working with electrons, there's something really compelling about working with atoms.
-And now that idea it has mass: people can pick it up, abuse it, argue about it, and watch it fail in specific rather than hypothetical ways.
+And now that idea is made concrete: people can pick it up, abuse it, argue about it, and watch it fail in specific rather than hypothetical ways.
 Specific disappointment beats vague optimism.

 ## Next steps